SoftCreatRMedia/rpushd/README.md

 </Location>
 ```

-Keep `/api/publish` and `/api/stats` internal-only there as well.
-Trusted
+Keep `/api/publish` and `/api/stats` internal-only here as well.
-application or admin tooling should call those endpoints directly via the internal
-daemon URL instead of exposing them through Apache.

-HAProxy works as well.
+### HAProxy

 A typical frontend/backend split looks like this:

 ```haproxy
 frontend https_in